gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 ## Modeling memory

 How can we design a spaced repetition system?
 First of all let's model the memory of the user.
 Say we have a flashcard previously unknown.
 We study it, and at least while it's in front of us we should be able to recall it correctly (just by reading it).
 If we hide the card, we can expect a few moments later to forget about it.
 How fast do we forget it?
-A popular model is using an exponential curve to model this phenomenon (the model is commonly referred as [Forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve))
+A popular model is based on a negative exponential function (the model is commonly referred as [Forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve))

 $$
 R = e^{-\frac{t}{S}}